rfabbri/vxd/README.txt

 In practice, in the more complex world of contrib/, libraries within the same layer may sometimes call siblings in the same layer.
 As a rule of thumb, lower layers must not depend on higher layers to compile.
-The rule relaxes as you go up the layers.
+The rules relax as you go up the layers, in practice.

-This translates in the following compile workflow:
+This translates in to the following compile workflow:

 - Configure VXL using CMake
 - Don't build everything, but only what you need.
 Start by typing 'make' to build only the higher level libraries you need.
 For instance, if I only needed edge detection, I'd only type 'make' inside 'brl/sdet'
 - If compile fails, just backtrack along the layers.
-First build the lowest level libraries you need, then move on to compiling the higher ones:
+First get the lowest level libraries you need to build, then move on to compiling the higher ones:
   - Build core.
 If that fails, say, in vgl, first build vgl without vgl\_algo.
-    I do this by building vgl/tests, which won't depend on vgl/algo, then I move to vgl_algo.
+    You can do this by building vgl/tests, which won't depend on vgl/algo, then move to vgl_algo.
   - If core builds, then go to brl/bbas and type 'make'.
 If that doesn't work, backtrack within that.
 If it works, then go to seg/sdet.
 Proceed in the same way.

-This process of isolating higher level bugs from lower level ones, enabling you to build code in stages, is enabled by the layering strategy of VXL.
+This process of isolating higher level bugs and changes from lower level ones, enabling you to build code in stages, is enabled by the layering strategy of VXL.

 contrib/ libraries follow the same general idea, although each may have their idiosyncrasies.